amolenaar/gradle-fitnesse-classpath-builder/README.md

-# Simple class path generation for FitNesse
+# Gradle based classpath generation for FitNesse

 FitNesse is a well known tool for software acceptance testing.
 If you're using Gradle as your build tool of choice, it would be great to use Gradle to provide FitNesse a classpath for executing the acceptance tests.
 One way of doing so is to start FitNesse (preferable with a Gradle task) and use the [FitNesse Gradle classpath](http://github.com/kukido/fitnesse-gradle-classpath) plugin.